 - Wupatki and Sunset Crater National Monuments

-Wherever you travel to in Arizona, I hope you have a magical time being one with nature.
+Wherever you travel in Arizona, I hope you have a magical time being one with nature.

-This story was brought to you in partnership with GCL Internet Services, LLC.
+This story is brought to you in partnership with GCL Internet Services, LLC.